 Make Raspberry Muffins

 Make raspberry muffins with your bounty.
 These are easy to make and only require a handful of ingredients.
 All you need is eggs, flour, raspberries, baking powder, butter, sugar, and milk.
-These take only 20 minutes to bake and are a great breakfast treat or late-night snack… and it will help you to use up those raspberries before they go bad.
+These take only 20 minutes to bake and are a great breakfast treat or late-night snack… and they will help you to use up those raspberries before they go bad.

 Add them to Pancake Mix